 Where to now Chalky?
 Once again, we are left to imagine how he will find his way.

-The return of Dr. Narcisse, last seasons villain, was short, and a tease.
-Bugsy and Lucky go up to Harlem to pay him a visit.
-(Excuse my excitement that Bugsy Siegel is getting more time on the screen) It was suppose to be a short deal, unfortunately Narcisse is not interested.
-He made narcotics arrangements with Masseria in the past, and is possibly doing alot better now.
+The return of Dr. Narcisse, last seasons villain, was short and a tease.
+Bugsy and Lucky go up to Harlem to visit him.
+(Excuse my excitement that Bugsy Siegel is getting more time on the screen.)
+It was supposed to be a short deal.
+Unfortunately, Narcisse is not interested.
+He made narcotics arrangements with Masseria in the past and is possibly doing a lot better now.
 Masseria’s death may have had no impact on his business.
 Lucky proposes the deal continue now, but with Maranzano as Narcisse’s new business partner.
-There is nothing like a cordial exit by Lucky and Bugsy, to remind you that there is nothing cordial about having a disagreement with gangsters.
+There is nothing like a cordial exit by Lucky and Bugsy, to remind you that there is nothing friendly about disagreeing with gangsters.

 It is possible that Bennett may have been stealing from Redstone, knowing well that Redstone was Rothstein, yet another reason why he committed suicide.
 But if he did, Margaret is left to take the fall.
 It is also, possible that Margaret, knowing Rothstein’s identity, took money out of the account knowing, that no one would make a connection between Redstone and Rothstein.
 Either way, Margaret is headed to some major legal problems.

 Margaret goes to visit Rothstein’s wife, Carolyn.
 The only issue is that she doesn’t realize that as Rothstein was wise and subtle, so is his wife.
-She’s suing anyone she can, since Rothstein left her nothing, after his death.
-She knows that Margaret is “Margaret Rohan” of the firm and also, Margaret Thompson the wife of the wealthy ex-treasurer of Atlantic City.
+Carolyn’s suing anyone she can since Rothstein left her nothing after his death.
+She knows that Margaret is “Margaret Rohan” of the firm and also, Margaret Thompson, the wife of the wealthy ex-treasurer of Atlantic City.
 Carolyn’s ruby ring comes from a lavish party Nucky once threw with a chest full of gold for his guests.
-Rothstein told her all the details and she has never forgotten.
+Rothstein told her all the details, and she has never forgotten.